-Figures 14 and 15 show the voltage waveforms at the switching node shared by the upper FET source and the lower FET drain.
-In particular, Figure 15 shows near ZVS operation at 5A of load when the upper FET is turning off and the lower FET is turning on.
+Figures 22 and 23 show the voltage waveforms at the switching node shared by the upper FET source and the lower FET drain.
+In particular, Figure 23 shows near ZVS operation at 5A of load when the upper FET is turning off and the lower FET is turning on.
 ZVS operation occurs completely, implying that all the energy stored in the node capacitance has been recovered.
-Figure 16 shows the switching transition between outputs, OUTA and OUTB during steady state operation.
-The deadtime duration of 46.9ns is clearly shown.
+Figure 24 on page 22 shows the switching transition between outputs, OUTA and OUTB during steady state operation.
+The dead time duration of 46.9ns is clearly shown.

-A 2.7V zener is added between the Vdd pins of ISL6700 and ISL6744, in order to ensure that the PWM turns on only after the driver has turned on, thereby ensuring the soft-start function.
-Figure 17 shows the soft-start operation.
+A 2.7V zener is added between the VDD pins of ISL6700 and ISL6744, to ensure that the PWM turns on only after the driver has turned on, thereby ensuring the soft-start function.
+Figure 25 on page 22 shows the soft-start operation.